 You could also submit an incorrect filing fee amount, send the application package to the wrong USCIS office, forget to sign forms that were otherwise filled out perfectly, or fail to provide the information requested due to a language barrier.
 These potential issues evidence the necessity to entrust an experienced immigration attorney with representing you before USCIS.
 Antonini and Cohen have filed thousands of successful applications with USCIS.
 Contact us so we can get you the immigration benefits that you are eligible for.

-DO YOU HAVE QUESTIONS ABOUT BIRTHRIGHT CITIZENSHIP?
-CONTACT ANTONINI & COHEN WITH ALL YOUR IMMIGRATION QUESTIONS.
+HAVE QUESTIONS?
+YOU CAN ALWAYS COME TO ANTONINI & COHEN WITH ALL YOUR IMMIGRATION QUESTIONS.
 WE ARE HERE TO HELP.

 Marshall Cohen is one of the founding principals of Antonini & Cohen.
 Admitted to the Georgia Bar in 1989, he has practiced immigration law exclusively for over 30 years.
 Mr. Cohen practices all areas of immigration law including family and employment cases, temporary and permanent visas, naturalization, deportation defense, and federal litigation.